100 Notable alumni of

 -

-Steven Spence Marshall is an Australian politician who served as the 46th premier of South Australia between 2018 and 2022.
-He has been a member of the South Australian Division of the Liberal Party of Australia in the South Australian House of Assembly since 2010, representing the electorate of Dunstan (known as Norwood before 2014).
+Steven Spence Marshall is a former Australian politician who served as the 46th premier of South Australia between 2018 and 2022.
+He was a member of the South Australian Division of the Liberal Party of Australia in the South Australian House of Assembly from 2010 until 2024, representing the electorate of Dunstan (known as Norwood before 2014).

 -